What Is Inpatient Detox Like?

 Will I Be in a Luxury Inpatient Detox Center?

 This all depends on the program you choose.
 Not everyone can afford luxury detox, but it may be an effective program for those who can.
 Luxury detox strives to ensure you will be comfortable during the process of withdrawal, and these programs achieve this by offering extra amenities.
-However, you will not have to attend a luxury program in order to recover safely and to receive all the necessary treatments for withdrawal.
+However, you do not have to attend a luxury program in order to recover safely and to receive all the necessary treatments for withdrawal.

 Hospitalization vs. Non-hospitalized Care